S0LYER/amoled-black-nautilus/README.md

 ## Probably bugs

 > [!IMPORTANT]
 > Theese are not CSS theme bugs.
 Theese are GTK bugs.
 And I can't fix them because nautilus is not my project.
 It works more stable on tested distributions.
 It works the most stable if you use distro on systemd.
-Big part of bugs I have seen on Gentoo OpenRC with hyprland
+Big part of bugs I have seen only on Gentoo OpenRC with hyprland because it is very specific distro.
+I can't say anything about distros with RunIT like Void Linux

 * Sidebar changes color from black to white
 * Fully black not inverted text